HackSocNotts/hacksocnotts.github.io/content/events/2021-linux-intro.md

 - Common gotcha situations.
 - How to find help?

-The event will take place in the Exchange Building C33 (provisionally, subject to room bookings.)
+The event will take place in the Exchange Building LT3